aslakhellesoy/petrinet/README.md

 ![x-ray](./examples/x-ray-machine/v2-fixed.gif)

-The input for generating this gif is two file:
+The input for generating this gif is two files:

 * a [PNML](https://en.wikipedia.org/wiki/Petri_Net_Markup_Language) file, for example created with [PIPE](https://sarahtattersall.github.io/PIPE/) or other petri net diagramming tool.